weraseemann/myFlix-client/README.md

 ## Essential Views & Features:
 #### Main view
-● Returns ALL movies to the user (each movie item with an image, title, and description) ● Filtering the list of movies with a “search” feature ● Ability to select a movie for more details
+- Returns ALL movies to the user (each movie item with an image, title, and description)
+- Filtering the list of movies with a “search” feature
+- Ability to select a movie for more details
-● Ability to log out
+- Ability to log out
-● Ability to navigate to Profile view
+- Ability to navigate to Profile view

 #### Single Movie view
-● Returns data (description, genre, director, image) about a single movie to the user ● Allows user   s to add a movie to their list of favorites Login view
+- Returns data (description, genre, director, image) about a single movie to the user;
+- Allows user   s to add a movie to their list of favorites Login view;
-● Allows users to log in with a username and password Signup view
+- Allows users to log in with a username and password Signup view;
-● Allows new users to register (username, password, email, date of birth) Profile view
+- Allows new users to register (username, password, email, date of birth).

+#### Profile view
-● Displays user registration details
+-Displays user registration details;
-● Allows users to update their info (username, password, email, date of birth) ● Displays favorite movies
+-Allows users to update their info (username, password, email, date of birth);
+-Displays favorite movies;
-● Allows users to remove a movie from their list of favorites ● Allows existing users to deregister
+-Allows users to remove a movie from their list of favorites;
+-Allows existing users to deregister.

 ## Technical Requirements
-● The application is a single-page application (SPA)
+- The application is a single-page application (SPA)
-● The application uses state routing to navigate between views and share URLs ● The application gives users the option to filter movies using a “search” feature ● The application uses Parcel as its build tool
+- The application uses state routing to navigate between views and share URLs
+- The application gives users the option to filter movies using a “search” feature
+- The application uses Parcel as its build tool
-● The application is written using the React library and in ES2015+ ● The application uses Bootstrap as a UI library for styling and responsiveness ● The application is contain function components
+- The application is written using the React library and in ES2015+
+- The application uses Bootstrap as a UI library for styling and responsiveness
+- The application is contain function components
-● The application is hosted online https://mynightflix.netlify.app
+- The application is hosted online https://mynightflix.netlify.app

 ## Installation